Imbalanced Gradients: A Subtle Cause of Overestimated Adversarial Robustness: Introduction

 \item We propose \emph{Margin Decomposition (MD)} attacks to exploit imbalanced gradients.
 MD leverages the attackability of the individual terms in the margin loss in a two-stage attacking process.
 We also introduce the MultiTargeted and ensemble variants of MD.

-\item We conduct extensive evaluations on 17 state-of-the-art defense models and find that 6 of them suffer from imbalanced gradients and their robustness evaluated by the best standalone attack drops by more than 2\% against our MD attack.
-Our MD Ensemble (MDE) attack exceeds state-of-the-art attacks including the AutoAttack on most defense models. \end{itemize}
+\item We conduct extensive evaluations on 24 state-of-the-art defense models and find that 11 of them suffer from imbalanced gradients to some extent and their robustness evaluated by the best standalone attack drops by more than 1\% against our MD attack.
+Our MD Ensemble (MDE) attack exceeds state-of-the-art attack AutoAttack on 16/20 defense models on CIFAR-10.
+Our MD attack alone can outperform AutoAttack in evaluating the adversarial robustness of vision transformer and ResNet-50 models trained on ImageNet. \end{itemize}